HeinrichHartmann/HeinrichHartmann.github.io/consulting.md

 ## Services

-* On-site training "Statistics for Engineers", teaching best practices and common pitfalls in monitoring IT systems
+* On-site training "Statistics for Engineers", teaching best practices and common pitfalls in analyzing telemetry data from IT systems

 * Improvement of existing monitoring infrastructure for observability, operability, debugability and accountability needs